A track record of profitability Hydro-Dynamix franchisee aims to build a significant asset

 Keen to escape his 'dead end' office job and take control of his destiny, Eric Lloyd (pictured above) decided to invest in the Hydro-Dynamix franchise.
 Four years on, Eric's investment is paying off with his business experiencing year-on-year growth.

-'Before I worked in the office, I was self-employed and owned a professional photography studio which I sold on when the surrounding area was redeveloped,' reflects Eric.
+'Before I worked in the office, I was self-employed and owned a professional photography studio, which I sold on when the surrounding area was redeveloped,' reflects Eric.
 'So to walk into a work environment with no clear career path was disheartening.
 I longed to be my own boss and make decisions again, but I did not want to start a business from scratch so I looked at franchising.
 As photography had evolved and become digitalised I decided to venture into a new industry and cleaning was my first choice.'

 As one of the few cleaning companies on the market to cater for both commercial and domestic clients, truck mount cleaning franchise Hydro-Dynamix appealed to Eric because it caters for a range of customers and offers a variety of cleaning services.
 'The cleaning services range from carpet, upholstery and hard floor cleaning to exterior pressure washing and graffiti removal,' enthuses Eric.
-'Hydro-Dynamix also offers specialist services such as leather cleaning which creates a great opportunity for add-ons.
-Full flood and fire restoration services are also part of the package and include drying, dry steam cleaning, validated hygiene cleaning, fire & smoke damage cleaning, offsite cleaning/storage, asbestos testing, pack out service, mould abatement, PAT testing and leak detection.
+'Hydro-Dynamix also offers specialist services such as leather cleaning, which creates a great opportunity for add-ons.
+Full flood and fire restoration services are also part of the package and include drying, dry steam cleaning, validated hygiene cleaning, fire and smoke damage cleaning, offsite cleaning/storage, asbestos testing, pack out service, mould abatement, PAT testing and leak detection.

 'The other factors that made the opportunity appealing were financial.
 I liked the thought of paying a management service fee that was not a percentage of my turnover and being in control of my earning potential rather than having a set salary.
 After a discussion with head office and a talk with the existing franchisees, I felt reassured that I was making the right decision to invest in the Hydro-Dynamix opportunity so I launched my Shropshire-based franchise.